Outrage at public contract for firm behind P&O sackings

 Goods imported into freeports are exempt from taxes, called tariffs, that are normally paid to the government.

 Eight freeports have already been set up in England, with more in the pipeline.

-The government confirmed that a new freeport for the Thames Estuary region had recently been approved, and would be run by a partnership between DP World, the carmaker Ford and Forth Ports.

-A government spokesperson said the new freeport "will help to grow the economy and level up by unlocking high-quality jobs and much-needed investment into the area.
+The Thames Freeport will be made up of three sites - the London Gateway in Thurrock, the Port of Tilbury near Southend-on-Sea, and Ford's Dagenham car plant.